beeldengeluid/whisper-asr-worker/README.md

 We recommend version `large-v2` as it performs better than `large-v3` in our benchmarks.

-You can also specify an S3 URI bucket if you have your own custom model available in an S3 bucket.
+You can also specify an S3 URI if you have your own custom model available via S3.

 ## Running via Docker using a CUDA compatible GPU